discotroop/TOP-JS-Playground/Library Catalogue/README.md

 All functionality is built with vanilla Javascript, html and css.

+Errors:
+1. Remove and Read buttons appear to be stepping on each others toes.

 To Do: 9-9-19
 1. Style with CSS... it looks quite said now.
 2. Refactor JS, fix scope, shuffle some objects, etc.